intel/nauta/docs/user-guide/README.md

 Templates are available (and customizable) on the platform to take the complexities out of creating and running single and multi-node deep learning training experiments without all the systems overhead and scripting needed with standard container environments.
 To test your model, Nauta also supports both batch and streaming inference, all in a single platform.

-The Nauta client software runs on the following operating systems:
+The Nauta client software has been validated on the following operating systems and versions:
 * Ubuntu* (16.04, 18.04)
 * RedHat* 7.5
-* macOS* High Sierra
+* macOS* High Sierra (10.13)
 * Windows* 10

 # Nauta User Guide